 FTCHS COUNSELORS ARE AVAILABLE TO ASSIST YOU THROUGH THIS PROCESS

 - FTCHS will host FAFSA completion events through the fall.
 Counselors will be available to help students and parents complete the forms.
-Our 1st event is on Back to School Night, 10/6.
-Our 2nd event is Thursday, 2/16.

 The PA State Grant is overseen by the PHEAA organization.

 - When you are completing the FAFSA, you will have the option to transfer your information to the state (PHEAA).